When Right to Rent Checks Become Illegal Discrimination

 The online Home Office service handles most cases that don't involve a British or Irish passport.
 If you have an eVisa or EU Settlement Scheme status, you generate a share code at gov.uk/view-prove-immigration-status, give it to the landlord, and they check it online in minutes.
 The process is faster than inspecting physical documents, not slower.

-British and Irish citizens who don't have a passport can use a driving licence, a birth certificate plus national insurance confirmation, or other documents from the GOV.UK list.
+British and Irish citizens who don't have a passport can use a combination of documents from the GOV.UK list, such as a birth certificate together with proof of their National Insurance number.
 There is no requirement to hold a passport.
 A landlord who insists on one is either misinformed or finding a pretext.

 The friction that some landlords claim exists in checking non-British documents is largely invented.
 The Home Office has made the online system available specifically to remove barriers.
 If a landlord tells you their process is too complicated to accommodate your documents, ask them to show you which GOV.UK guidance they're following.
 They probably can't.